Electric vehicles, also known as EVs, have become all the rage lately, especially among investors.

 Ultimately, Nio is a double emerging market play.
 Not only is the company taking part in the emerging electric vehicles industry, but it’s also located in China, an emerging economy that’s quickly becoming a developed one, which is a recipe for tremendous growth.

 In the beginning, investors were concerned about Nio.
 As recently as 2019, sales had slumped, and many believed the company was headed toward bankruptcy.
-However, last year, that all changed as sales made a tremendous comeback, and the growth in sales is expected to continue through 2021.
+However, in 2020, that all changed as sales made a tremendous comeback.
+The growth in sales continued through 2021 with more of the same expected in 2022.

 Nio also seems to be expecting demand for its EVs to ramp up significantly, which can be seen in the company’s production capacity.
-Recently, the company has been spending massive amounts of money on infrastructure with the goal of increasing its production capacity, which sits at about 150,000 vehicles for 2021, according to Nasdaq.
+The company spent a massive amount of money on infrastructure with the goal of increasing its production capacity, which sat at about 150,000 vehicles for 2021, according to Nasdaq.

 As demand continues to increase, Nio continues to innovate, and a global focus on clean energy becomes stronger, the stock is becoming more and more of an opportunity.
 Combine that with the fact that the company is fast approaching profitability in a double emerging market, and the stock becomes hard to ignore.